quite/age-plugin-tkey/README.md

 touch before computing a shared key (doing ECDH).
 You can pass the flag `--no-touch` to generate an identity that does not.

-After running the above, te file `my-keys` ends up containing a line beginning with `AGE-PLUGIN-TKEY-`.
+After running the above, the file `my-keys` ends up containing a line beginning with `AGE-PLUGIN-TKEY-`.
 This holds the parameters used for deriving the secret key on the TKey (which must be the exact same physical device as used for generation).
 The secret key itself never